Cipha Sounds: Comedy

 In 2007, Sounds started a stand-up comedy series called Don't Get Gassed, a monthly show at Carolines on Broadway (NYC), billed as a Def Comedy Jam-type show.
-He is also the creator of the improv show "Take It Personal" at Upright Citizens Brigade Theater East in New York.
+He is also the creator of the improv show Take It Personal at Upright Citizens Brigade Theater East in New York.
 The show features hip hop artists telling true life stories, which then inspire scenes performed by a cast of improvisors known as "A Tribe Called YES".
-Cipha and Alicia Keys reportedly have an improv comedy show in development for VH1.
+Sounds and Alicia Keys reportedly had an improv comedy show in development for VH1.

 He also got passed at The Comedy Cellar in Greenwich Village, New York He also had a comedy series on Tidal.
-Since 2017 Sounds has hosted Laff Mobb's Laff Tracks on TruTv.
+Since 2017, Sounds has hosted Laff Mobb's Laff Tracks on TruTv.
 Former "Def Comedy Jam" co-creator Bob Sumner is among "Laff Mobb's" executive producers.

 Film appearance

-Sounds was featured in the 2002 film 25th Hour, playing "DJ Dusk" and providing some original music.
+Sounds was featured in the 2002 film 25th Hour, playing DJ Dusk and providing some original music.